prashantcodeclub360/REACT-WORK/notes/06_hook.md

 - To use the state hook , we fisrt need to import into our components
   <br> import { useState } from "react";
 - with this state we used also a setmethod()

+###

+The useState Hook can be used to keep track of strings, numbers, booleans, arrays, objects, and any combination of these!

+# What is useEffect hook ?

+the use effect are to be used for side components or used for faetch data or updating in dom etc

+- let suppose we use a timmer in our project or count dependices then we used a effect hook
+- its help to run every render or and have a sevral ways to control when he side effects

+### note point

+Here is an example of a useEffect Hook that is dependent on a variable.
+If the count variable updates, the effect will run again:

+#